-7:00 pm at the John F. Hill Grange Hall
+John F. Hill Grange Hall @ 1412 State Road

-The program is FREE and refreshments will be served.
+Programs are FREE and Refreshments will be served.

 Donations gratefully accepted